mahek-p41/cynergi/README.md

          framework support.
 Non of that is strictly necessary and the Community Edition is perfectly fine for this project.
 6. Start Intellij
-7. Configure a default JDK that Intelij will use
+7. Configure a default JDK that Intellij will use
    1. Assuming you have never used Intellij before it will come up with the "Welcome to Intellij IDEA" screen
    2. From the "Welcome" screen down in the lower right hand corner there is a "Configure" drop-down
    3. Click "Configure > Project Defaults > Project Structure" which will bring up the "Project Structure for New Projects"